 - 1. Read all instructions before using the washer. - 2.
 Your washer should be installed in an area protected from weather. - 3.
-Your washer should be connected to the right kind of outlet, electrical supply and grounding.
+Your washer should be connected to a properly grounded 3-prong outlet and the correct electrical supply.
 See the Installation Instructions for complete information. - 4.
 Never wash articles in the washer that have been spotted, cleaned, washed or soaked in gasoline, wax, paint, or other flammable fluids.
 The fumes can create a fire hazard or explosion.
 Never add these materials to your washer, and never use them near your washer.
 Always hand launder and air dry fabrics treated with flammable fluids. - 5.
 Never allow children to play on or in the washer.
 Close supervision is necessary when this or any appliance is used near children. - 6.
-Before your washer is removed for service or discarded, always remove the lid to prevent accidental entrapment. - 7.
+Before your washer is removed from service or discarded, always remove the lid to prevent accidental entrapment. - 7.
 Do not tamper with controls. - 8.
-Do not reach into the washer if the agitator is moving or the basket is spinning.
+Do not reach into the washer basket while it is filling with water, while the agitator is moving or while the basket is spinning.
 If the lid is opened while the basket is spinning, the basket will automatically stop in a few seconds. - 9.
 If the hot water system has not been used for a period of 2 weeks or more, hydrogen gas may build up in water heater and hot water pipes.
 Hydrogen gas is explosive.
 If the hot water system has not been used for such a time period, turn on all hot water faucets and let the water flow from each for several minutes before using the washing machine.
 This will allow gases to escape.
 Do not smoke or use an open flame during this procedure. - 10.
 Do not install or perform any servicing unless you are qualified.
-Improper installation, repair, or servicing may result in personal injury or fire hazard.
+Improper installation, repair, or servicing can result in personal injury or fire hazard.